-Recently, there was a question posed by a Facebook friend and former fellow church member concerning interracial and interfaith marriages.
+Recently, Facebook friend and former fellow church member posted a question concerning interracial and interfaith marriages.

 Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?
 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?
 And what agreement has the temple of God with idols?

 Here is how the verse reads in the Amplified Version of the Bible.
-The Amplified includes all the nuances of meaning for a word in the original language (Greek, in this case) and can help in understanding the verse better:
+The Amplified includes all the nuances of meaning for a word in the original language (Greek, in this case) and can help us understand the verse better:

 Do not be unequally yoked with unbelievers — do not make mismated alliances with them or come under a different yoke with them [inconsistent with your faith].
 For what partnership have right living and right standing with God with iniquity and lawlessness?
 Or how can light fellowship with darkness?
 What harmony can there be between Christ and Belial [the devil]?
 Or what has a believer in common with an unbeliever?
 What agreement can there be between the temple of God and idols?